-The most serious adverse reactions reported with Aldurazyme treatment during clinical trials were anaphylactic and allergic reactions.
+The most serious adverse reactions reported with ALDURAZYME treatment during clinical trials were anaphylactic and hypersensitivity reactions.
 Most adverse reactions reported in clinical trials were considered disease-related and unrelated to study drug.
 The most common adverse reactions were infusion reactions.
-The frequency of infusion reactions decreased over time with continued use of Aldurazyme, and the majority of reactions were classified as being mild to moderate in severity.
+The frequency of infusion reactions decreased over time with continued use of ALDURAZYME, and the majority of reactions were classified as being mild to moderate in severity.
 Most infusion reactions requiring intervention were ameliorated with slowing of the infusion rate, temporarily stopping the infusion, with or without administering additional treatments including antihistamines, antipyretics or both.

-A 26-week, double-blind, placebo-controlled clinical study (study 1) of Aldurazyme was conducted in 45 patients 6-43 years with MPS I, gender evenly distributed (N = 23 females and 22 males).
-Of these 45 patients, 1 was clinically assessed as having Hurler form, 37 Hurler-Scheie and 7 Scheie.
-Patients were randomized to receive either 0.58 mg/kg Aldurazyme IV per week for 26 weeks or placebo.
+A 26-week, double-blind, placebo-controlled clinical study (Study 1) of ALDURAZYME was conducted in 45 patients with MPS I, ages 6 to 43 years old, gender evenly distributed (N = 23 females and 22 males).
+Of these 45 patients, 1 was clinically assessed as having Hurler form, 37 Hurler-Scheie, and 7 Scheie.
+Patients were randomized to receive either 0.58 mg/kg intravenously of ALDURAZYME per week for 26 weeks or placebo.
 All patients were treated with antipyretics and antihistamines prior to the infusions.
-Infusion reactions were reported in 32% (7 of 22) of Aldurazyme treated patients.
-The most commonly reported infusion reactions regardless of treatment group were flushing, pyrexia, headache and rash.
-Flushing occurred in 5 patients (23%) receiving Aldurazyme; the other reactions were less frequent.
-Less common infusion reactions included angioedema (including face oedema), hypotension, paresthesia, feeling hot, hyperhidrosis, tachycardia, vomiting, back pain and cough.
+Infusion reactions were reported in 32% (7 of 22) of ALDURAZYME treated patients.
+The most commonly reported infusion reactions regardless of treatment group were flushing, pyrexia, headache, and rash.
+Flushing occurred in 5 patients (23%) receiving ALDURAZYME; the other reactions were less frequent.
+Less common infusion reactions included angioedema (including face oedema), hypotension, paresthesia, feeling hot, hyperhidrosis, tachycardia, vomiting, back pain, and cough.
 Other reported adverse reactions included bronchospasm, dyspnea, urticaria and pruritus.

 Click on icon to see table/diagram/image

-Other allergic reactions were also seen in patients receiving Aldurazyme (see Adverse Reactions).
+Other hypersensitivity reactions were also seen in patients receiving ALDURAZYME (see Adverse Reactions).

-In the post-marketing setting, approximately 1% of patients experienced severe or serious infusion allergic reactions and tested positive for IgE.
-Of these IgE-positive patients, some have discontinued treatment, but some have been successfully rechallenged.
+In the post-marketing setting, approximately 1% of patients experienced severe or serious infusion hypersensitivity reactions and tested positive for IgE.
+Of these IgE-positive patients, some have discontinued treatment, but some have been successfully re-challenged.
 The clinical significance of IgE antibodies has not been established.

-Additional common adverse reactions included fatigue, oedema peripheral, erythema and cyanosis.
+Additional adverse reactions included fatigue, oedema peripheral, erythema and cyanosis.